Leica M10-P vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10-P and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the M10-P followed on from the Leica M9-P. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+The M10-P is a recent model that features in the current product line-up of Leica.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica M10-P and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.